What is Hirschsprung disease?

 - X-ray with contrast enema: Doctors will take another X-ray adding a contrast enema with liquid such as iodine to produce a more detailed version of the image.
 This detailed image will help the surgeon decide what type of operation will be best for treatment.

-At Children’s Colorado, our team has extensive experience testing babies and children for Hirschsprung disease.
+At Children's Hospital Colorado, our team has extensive experience testing babies and children for Hirschsprung disease.
 We use the most advanced technology available to ensure we produce accurate test results in the least disruptive way possible.

 What to expect from Hirschsprung disease testing